 If you click on a link below, you will be taken directly to the corresponding section of the route.
 This starts in the center of Theth, from which a bumpy road leads to the beautiful chapel of the village and continues to the eerie lock-in tower.
-From here you slowly leave the village and walk uphill along a river to the spectacular Grunas waterfall.
+From here you slowly leave the village of Theth and walk uphill along a river to the spectacular Grunas waterfall.
 This is followed by a short hike to the Grunas Canyon, the rock walls of which plunge over 60 meters into the depth.
 The following section leads over scree and forest sections along the Shala River until you reach the small town of Nderlysaj.
 From here the route runs through partly tropical forest and ends at the paradisiacal Blue Eye waterfall.
-The entire hike is about 20 kilometers, but not very demanding.
+The entire hike to the Blue Eye is about 20 kilometers, but not very demanding.
 As the paths are stony, walking shoes are compulsory.
 It took me around 6 hours.
 Snacks and drinks can be bought from the locals along the way.
-I have marked the route and all important points on the map.
+I have marked the route and all important sights on the map.

 20 km (around 6 hours)